byemaxx/MetaX/Docs/MetaX_Cookbook.md

 There are several methods for detecting and handling outliers.

-Two steps will be applied:
+- Two steps will be applied:
   1. <u>Outlier Detection:</u> Users can select a method to mark outlier values as NaN.
-Then the rows `only contains NaN values and 0` will be removed.
+Then the rows `only contain NaN values and 0` will be removed.
 The remaining NaN values will be handled in the next step.
   2. <u>Outlier Handling:</u> Users can choose a method to fill the remaining NaN values.

 - **Outliers Detection:**

-  - **IQR:** In a group, if the value is greater than Q3+1.5\*IQR or less than Q1-1.5\*IQR, the value will be marked as NaN.
+- - **IQR:** In a group, if the value is greater than Q3+1.5\*IQR or less than Q1-1.5\*IQR, the value will be marked as NaN.

   - **Missing-Value:** Detect nan values in the data.
-If a value is nan, it will be marked as an NaN.
+If a value is nan, it will be marked as a NaN.

   - **Half-Zero:** This rule applies to groups of data.
 If more than half of the values in a group are 0, while the rest are non-zero, then the non-zero values are marked as NaN.
 Conversely, if less than half of the values are 0, then the zero values are marked as NaN.
 If the group contains an equal number of 0 and non-zero values, all values in the group are marked as NaN.